 A course providing private vocal lessons, with permission from each instructor, contingent upon approval by the Music Coordinator.
 Private Vocal Instruction may be repeated for up to 3 credits.
 Pre-Requisite: MU 111.

-MU 120: History of Music 3 units, Lecture Contact Hours: 45
+MU 120: History of Music

 This course is an overview of musical styles, historical periods, and technical elements designed to expand a student's musical intellect.

 Pre-requisite: MU 131.
 Breadth of Knowledge

 Distribution Area: Humanities